 But there really is no need for a standalone Oster Speedline review, this Oster Fast Feed vs Speedline is good enough.
 Its core features are exactly the same as this well-known burgundy fellow:

 As we recommended with the stock Fast Feed clipper, you might consider doing a few customizations.
 First, the three plastic combs + blending guard that come in the Speedline package aren’t that great.

 Consider upgrading with Andis’ double magnetic guards on Amazon.com for a better cutting experience.
+These clipper guards are not only more sturdy and longer lasting, but they fit on far more securely.
+They are held on by magnets which would seem to not be so secure, but instead they fit much tighter than with the traditional clips.
+You won’t have them coming off mid haircut or anything.
 Second, you might want to zero gap them and slap an Andis’ coarse ceramic cutter from Amazon.com on the way.

 In fact, Speedline’s golden blade looks even more amazing with a ceramic upgrade.